 So, by the time I had to decide what I was going to do as a career, I kept coming back to supporting more youth activism because I know first-hand how important youth activism—YOUR activism—is for this world.

 As evidenced by #NeverAgain (and, like, world history), young people have always been at the leaders of social and political change around the world.
 Yet their input is still ignored by politicians and decisionmakers around the world.
 And if you don’t have the opportunity to participate in civic engagement today, how are you going to be prepared to do so for the future?
 It’s time that we stop saying young people are the leaders of tomorrow.
 You are the leaders of today and tomorrow—the world needs your perspectives and ideas to become a better place.

 I would not be the activist I am today if it wasn’t for Wendy inviting me to join her despite my young age.
 So, today, I am leading Youth Activism Project because there is nothing that I’d rather do than to keep extending that invitation to other young people who might not yet know that their voices matter.
 Wendy and I want to help thousands of youth and adults in the United States—and eventually, around the world—to work together not just to elevate youth demands, but also to take real action for these demands.

 So let’s start with you.
 If you want to learn how to become an activist or a changemaker or whatever you want to call it, then sign up for our e-alerts and follow us on Instagram, Facebook, and Twitter.
-And if you’re a US-based student, apply to lead a social change campaign with us!
+And if you’re a US-based student, be a member of our community!
 Take it from me—you won’t regret it 🙂

 Always in solidarity,